szabolcsdombi/zengl/docs/index.rst

 .. py:method:: Buffer.write(data, offset)

 **data**
-    | The content to be written into the buffer represented as ``bytes`` or a buffer.
+    | The content to be written into the buffer, represented as ``bytes`` or a buffer.

 **offset**
-    | An int representing the write offset in bytes.
+    | An int, representing the write offset in bytes.

 .. py:method:: Buffer.map(size, offset, discard) -> memoryview

 **size**
-    | An int representing the size of the buffer in bytes to be mapped.
+    | An int, representing the size of the buffer in bytes to be mapped.
     | The default value is None and it means the entire buffer.

 **offset**
-    | An int representing the offset in bytes for the mapping.
+    | An int, representing the offset in bytes for the mapping.
     | When the offset is not None the size must also be defined.
     | The default value is None and it means the beginning of the buffer.

 **discard**
     | A boolean to enable the ``GL_MAP_INVALIDATE_RANGE_BIT``
-    | When this flag is True the contents of the buffer is undefined.
+    | When this flag is True, the content of the buffer is undefined.
     | The default value is False.

 .. py:method:: Buffer.unmap()